exekube/exekube/docs/introduction/architecture.md

 Exekube is a framework, or a way of using certain tools in a certain way, following a certain directory structure.
 You can also call it a platform on top of Kubernetes, but you must keep in mind that it's doesn't have a GUI, instead preferring to configure things as declarative code (*Terraform* and *YAML + Go templates*) that can be commited to version control (e.g. Git).

-### The Terraform module library
+### Exekube module library

-The *Exekube Module Library* is a library of global / external Terraform modules, similar to the [Module Registry](https://registry.terraform.io/).
+*Exekube module library* is a library of global / external Terraform modules, similar to the [Module Registry](https://registry.terraform.io/).
 These modules are open-source and can be used (extended / forked / modified) in whichever way you want and can be easily consumed this way:

 ```tf
 module "my_project_module" {